Armonica/architecture/README.md

     Lets try thinking the same way.

-    No `Grammar Nazi`, No killing procedures, No best practices, lets innovate and be cool.
+    No `Grammar Nazi`, No killing procedures, No best practices (but ours), lets innovate and be cool.